yuboer/genome-centric-portrait-of-cellulose-hydrolysis/README.md

-Genome-centric portrait of the anaerobes’ cellulolytic competency This pipeline is developed to pair the dbCAN annotation platform to interpret genomes of anaerobes on their specific function niche of cellulose hydrolysis
+Genome-centric portrait of the anaerobes’ cellulolytic competency This pipeline is developed to pair the dbCAN annotation platform to interpret genomes of anaerobes on the specific function niche of cellulose hydrolysis

 -------------------------------------------------------------------------------------------------------------------------------------